Latest updates on the coronavirus and heart disease

 RHD Action sends out a bi-monthly newsletter RHD Beat, which provides the latest global updates on RHD prevention and control.
 You can sign up here to subscribe to RHD Beat.

-If you have a piece of news that you would like to submit to RHD Beat, please contact RHD Action at firstname.lastname@example.org.
+If you have a resource that you would like to submit to the Resource Hub or a piece of news that you would like to submit to RHD Beat, please contact RHD Action at firstname.lastname@example.org.